go-spatial/tegola/deploy/maps/pilot/README.md

 ## Publishing and rollback

-Run the manual `Maps release (development)` workflow.
-It verifies every archive, uploads only new R2 keys, smoke-tests versioned Z/X/Y endpoints and their Worker cache, then replaces `v1/current.json` last. `maps-dev` stays private; `maps-worker-dev` is the only browser-serving path.
+The expensive build is intentionally a one-off data operation.
+Run the manual `Maps data build/upload (development)` workflow only when creating a new immutable release; it downloads the pinned inputs, verifies every PMTiles archive, and uploads the release objects to R2 without overwriting existing keys.
+Normal development releases use the fast `Maps release promotion (development)` workflow: provide an already-uploaded release ID, let it verify the manifest, lock checksums, archive objects, and representative Worker tiles, then replace `v1/current.json` last. `maps-dev` stays private;
+`maps-worker-dev` is the only browser-serving path.

 To roll back map data, copy a previous immutable `releases/<release>/manifest.json` to `v1/current.json`.
 To roll back the